The shared task on DRS parsing will be collocated with IWCS-2019 held in Gothenburg, Sweden on 23-27 May.

 To facilitate communication between the task organizers and participants, we set up a discussion group at slack:

-Go to the above link, create a slack account by simply typing your email and a password, and you are ready to go.
+Go to the above link and create a slack account by simply typing your email.
+Check your email as you will get a verification message from Slack.
+Confirm the email and type optional name for Slack.
+Skip all the intro procedures and you are ready to post in the discussion group.

 We created several channels to keep the communication tidy: